ivanshamaev/ivanshamaev/README.md

 I have over 10 years of experience in data analysis, business intelligence and report building.
 I’m passionate about finding insights from data and creating solutions that help businesses grow and improve.

 Some of my skills and tools include:
-- SQL, Python, R, Power BI, Tableau, QlikView, SAP BO
+- Qlik Products (Qlik Sense, QlikView, NPrinting), Apache Superset, Yandex DataLens, SQL, Python
-- Data warehousing, ETL, OLAP, data modeling, data visualization, reporting, dashboarding
+- Data warehousing, ETL, OLAP, Data Modeling, Data Visualization, Reporting, Dashboarding
-- Machine learning, predictive analytics, statistical modeling, optimization, clustering, classification, regression
-- Agile, Scrum, Kanban, TDSP, Azure DevOps, GitHub
+- Agile, Scrum, GitHub, Docker, ClickHouse, PostgreSQL, GreenPlum, Apache Airflow

 As a Team Lead, I’m responsible for:
 - Managing a team of data analysts